2.7. Vectors and Matrices in MATLAB

 column vector

-A variable of size m{\times}1, where m > 1.
-It has one column containing m values.
-Column vectors can be created with the transpose of a row vector, manually entered, or created with one of several MATLAB functions.
-See iscolumn function.
+Column vectors can be created with the transpose of a row vector (apostrophe in MATLAB), manually entered, or created with one of several MATLAB functions.
+The iscolumn function tests if a variable is a column vector.
+We usually use column vectors to hold geometric points and vectors.

 E =